-The Kaplan Law Firm represents small and midsize business entities in litigation in Washington, DC and Northern Virginia.
+The Kaplan Law Firm represents small and midsize businesses in litigation in Washington, D.C., Northern Virginia and suburban Maryland.
 We handle a wide array of business litigation, including breach of contract, violation of non-competition agreements, defense of alleged violations of labor and discrimination laws, debt collection, defamation and unfair competition.

 Why should a business consider hiring The Kaplan Law Firm?